Skip to content

 In addition to simpler dependency management, generated SDKs also make iterating on Protobuf APIs easier.
 All labels in the BSR produce SDKs, allowing consumer teams to work with pre-release client code before pushing their APIs to the default label.
 Consumers can use the latest version of a generated SDK (the default) or pin it to a specific commit or label instead.

-Go to the tutorial to learn how to install generated SDKs from the BSR, or the usage guides linked below for manual installation instructions and specific versioning syntax.
+Go to the tutorial to learn how to install generated SDKs from the BSR, or the guides linked below for manual installation instructions and specific versioning syntax.

 Supported languages